Master of Chinese Medicine (part-time) (Streams Offered: Oncology/Gynaecology*/Acupuncture and Moxibustion*)

 Interview Eligible candidates who are shortlisted may be invited to attend interview.

-Notification of results June/July of each year (tentative)
+Notification of results April-June of each year (tentative)

 Contact means Tel: (852) 39176439/39176490